Drip Roasters

 Altitude: 1060-1090 masl, 20.8°S

 As he began planting his first plots, he did not have much prior knowledge in agriculture.
 The support of agronomists and other experts as well as the experience of his employees were crucial.
 Without good teamwork and organization, his endeavor would have failed immediately.
+Paulo Afonso says: «If you don’t have a good team, you can do nothing».
 Over the years, Fazenda Santa Clara has made a name for itself and today, the farm is well-recognized in the region and beyond for producing high-quality coffee using sustainable farm practices.
-The region of Campo das Vertentes is situated between two important water basins in Minas Gerais state.
-Thanks to the fertility of the soils and the abundance of water, agriculture arrived soon after the first settlers did.
-Coffee cultivation can be traced back to 1860.
+With his experience, Paulo Afonso now is a mentor for other producers at a Sancoffee impact program.

 Sancoffee Brazil

 In 2020, Sancoffee, a certified B Corp, measured and compensated the CO2 emissions of their warehouse and offices and became the first CO2-neutral coffee cooperative of the country.
 They didn't stop after that and carried out a project to analyze the emissions on two of the coffee farms they work with.
 Both farms, a small one and a bigger one, turned out to be CO2-negative, meaning they absorb more CO2 than they emit.
-They repeated the analysis for the remaining 18 partner farms and today, all of them – including Fazenda Santa Clara – are CO2-negative.
+They repeated the analysis for the remaining 18 partner farms and today, all of them—including Fazenda Santa Clara—are CO2-negative.
 The calculations include coffee cultivation, processing, packaging, storage as well as transportation to the port and were verified and certified by an independent, European company.

 Brew Recommendation